-$$n = \frac{N}{1 + N(\alpha^2)} \tag{1}$$
+$n = \frac{N}{1 + N(\alpha^2)}...(1)$

-Where: n = sample size, N = Sample frame (A sample frame of lists of farmers was obtained from ADP, Oyo State), and α^2 = precision level (0.05).
+Where: n = sample size,

+N = Sample frame (A sample frame of lists of farmers was obtained from ADP, Oyo State), and $\propto^2$ = precision level (0.05).

 Primary data were collected and used for this study.
 Required information for the 2022 farm production season on socio-economic and institutional characteristics of agroforestry farmers, agroforestry farming operations and practices were collected using a structured questionnaire on the Kobo toolbox application.
-The use of the Kobotool app was preferred because it ensures the accuracy of collection and capturing of data.
+The use of the Kobotool app was preferred because it ensures accuracy of collection and capturing of data.
 The questionnaire was administered to agroforestry farming households in the selected communities in Oyo State.
 The amount of carbon sequestered was calculated using the formula obtained from Agriculture, Forestry, and other Land Use (AFOLU) calculator, (2014).

 Data collected were analyzed using the net present value and budgetary techniques.
 Net present value was used to estimate the potential economic value of carbon sequestered by agroforest land in the study area.
-Budgetary analytical tools like Gross Margin (GM) and Returns on Rate of Investment (RORI) were used to determine the profit of agroforestry production to farmers in the study area (Kareem et al., 2016).
+Budgetary analytical tools like Gross Margin (GM) and Returns on Rate of Investment (RORI) was used to determine the profit of agroforestry production to farmers in the study area (Kareem et al., 2016).

-$$GM = TR - TVC \tag{2}$$
+GM = TR - TVC(2)

-Where: $GM = Gross margin (\clubsuit)$, $TR = Total Revenue (\clubsuit) given as Py.Y.$ Where: Py = price/ unit of product from any agroforestry system practiced and Y =output (kg). $TVC = Total Variable Cost in (\clubsuit).$ Net farm income:
+Where: GM = Gross margin (\,), TR = Total Revenue (\) given as Py.Y.

+Where: Py = price/ unit of product from any agroforestry system practiced and Y = output (kg).

+TVC = Total Variable Cost in $(\clubsuit)$ .

-$$(NFI) = GM - TFC$$ (5)
+Net farm income (NFI) = GM - TFC; .....(3)

-Where; TFC = Total Fixed Cost.
+Where, TFC = Total Fixed Cost.